X-Niter/DeepMobLearning-Extended/README.md

 ## Project / Feature Tracker

-You can find the planed features and changed over on the [DML-1.12.2-Extended Tracker](https://github.com/X-Niter/DeepMobLearning-1.12-Extended/projects/1).
+You can find the planed features and changes over on the [DML-1.12.2-Extended Tracker](https://github.com/X-Niter/DeepMobLearning-1.12-Extended/projects/1).

 ## Issues|Bugs|Features|ETC